 On March 24, 2023, our affiliate TotalEnergies SE included information in its Annual Report on Form 20-F for the fiscal year ended December 31, 2022 regarding certain activities requiring disclosure pursuant to Section 13(r) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The relevant disclosures were reproduced in Part I, Item 1 of the Company's Form 10-K for the fiscal year ended January 1, 2023 filed with the SEC on March 10, 2023.
-The Company has requested that TotalEnergies SE notify the Company if, during the quarter ended April 2, 2023, TotalEnergies SE knowingly engaged in certain activities relating to Iran as set forth in Section 13(r) of the Exchange Act.
-TotalEnergies SE has notified the Company that, as a foreign private issuer, TotalEnergies SE is not required to assess such information on a quarterly basis and that it has not maintained any operational activity in Iran since November 2018 following the withdrawal of the United States from the Joint Comprehensive Plan of Action in May 2018 and prior to the re-imposition of U.S. secondary sanctions on the oil industry as of November 5, 2018.
+As previously disclosed, TotalEnergies SE has notified the Company that it has not maintained any operational activity in Iran since November 2018 following the withdrawal of the United States from the Joint Comprehensive Plan of Action in May 2018 and prior to the re-imposition of U.S. secondary sanctions on the oil industry as of November 5, 2018.
+TotalEnergies SE also plans, with a view to the Company's future quarterly reports on Form 10-Q, to update the Company on a quarterly basis with respect to activities knowingly engaged in during the quarter that require disclosure under Section 13(r) of the Exchange Act.